CondensedMilk7/primordial-soup-static/src/articles/blindingly-bright-side.md

 ## The Problem of Conscious Control

-Positive psychology claims that anyone can reach their goals if their attitude is positive enough: "Optimism is a tool to help the individual achieve the goals he has for himself" (Seligman, 2006, p.291).
+Positive psychology claims that anyone can reach their goals if their attitude is positive enough: "Optimism is a tool to help the individual achieve the goals he has set for himself" (Seligman, 2006, p.291).
 To this, Seligman (2006) adds that the goals must be realistic and achievable.
 This reasoning contradicts itself: On the one hand, if a person sets a goal that is realistic and achievable, how is it any